Elfenreigen/SJTU-EE215/README.md

 Code for curriculum EE215 of SJTU Dept. EE

 ## Directory
-* Homework -- Sudoku problems implemented in MATLAB.
+* Homework -- Sudoku Problems Implemented in MATLAB.
-* Course Project 1 -- Solve a calibration problem using GA.
+* Course Project 1 -- Solve a Calibration Problem using GA.
-* Course Project 2 -- Analyze and optimize a clock synchronization system.
+* Course Project 2 -- Analyze and Optimize a Clock Synchronization System.

 ## Final Score -- 96.6/100
 * Homework & Performance -- 20/19 (1 Bonus Point For 2021-03-16 Presentation).